Mira Jalosuo

-Mira Jalosuo (born 3 February 1989) is a Finnish ice hockey player, currently serving as an assistant coach for the Minnesota section of the Professional Women's Hockey Players Association (PWHPA) and as head coach of the girls' ice hockey team at Stillwater Area High School in Oak Park Heights, Minnesota.
-As a member of the Finnish national team, she won a bronze medal at the 2018 Winter Olympic Games and bronze medals at the IIHF World Women's Championships in 2008, 2009, 2011, 2015, and 2017.
+Mira Jalosuo (born 3 February 1989) is a Finnish ice hockey player and head coach for the St. Cloud State women's ice hockey team.
+She previously served as an assistant coach to the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+As a member of the Finnish national team, she won a bronze medal at the 2018 Winter Olympic Games and five bronze medals at the IIHF World Women's Championships.

-She attended the University of Minnesota and played NCAA Division I ice hockey with the Minnesota Golden Gophers from 2009 until her graduation in 2013.
+Jalosuo attended the University of Minnesota and played NCAA Division I ice hockey with the Minnesota Golden Gophers from 2009 until her graduation in 2013.
 She was one of the first European players to join the team and recorded 19 goals and 37 assists (56 points) during her collegiate career.
-In her post-collegiate and professional playing career, she played with SKIF Nizhny Novgorod of the Russian Women's Hockey League, Luleå HF/MSSK of the Swedish Riksserien, Oulun Kärpät Naiset of the Finnish Naisten Liiga (and its predecessor the Naisten SM-sarja), and the Minnesota Whitecaps.
+In her post-collegiate and professional playing career, she played with SKIF Nizhny Novgorod of the Russian Women's Hockey League, Luleå HF/MSSK of the Swedish Riksserien, Oulun Kärpät Naiset of the Finnish Naisten Liiga, and the Minnesota Whitecaps.

 Playing career

-Jalosuo was born in 1989 to Aki-Pekka and Sirpa Jalosuo, and raised in Lieksa, a small town in the North Karelia region of eastern Finland.
 When she was in fifth grade she began playing organized hockey with the local club, Lieksan Hurtat, where, at the encouragement of her coaches and teammates, she played on both the girl's and boy's teams.

-Motivated to further improve her game, she moved to Oulu at age 15 and joined the Oulun Kärpät Naiset of the Naisten SM-sarja.
-While playing in the premier women's league in Finland she also attended Kastelli School, one of Finland's best public centers for primary and secondary education.
+Motivated to further improve her game, she moved to Oulu at age fifteen and joined the Oulun Kärpät Naiset of the Naisten SM-sarja (renamed Naisten Liiga in 2017).
 With Kärpät she won Finnish Championship silver medals in 2006 and 2007 and bronze medals in 2005 and 2008 and was named to the SM-sarja All-Star Team in 2007 and 2008.
-Jalosuo served as team captain for the 2008–09 season, an impressive accomplishment when one considers that she was only 18 years old and still in high school.
+Jalosuo served as team captain for the 2008–09 season.

-During her time living in Oulu, Jalosuo also played with the Finnish national team, playing in four world championships, including every championship game in 2008 and 2009.
+During her time living in Oulu, Jalosuo also played with the Finnish national team, playing in four IIHF World Championship tournaments, including every championship game in 2008 and 2009.

 When asked to reflect on this period, Jalosuo has said, “I would say that I was a very good locker room player who treated everyone fairly.
 On the ice I had a pretty good shot, and I was able to read the game well.”

-Jalosuo was recruited by multiple American universities with NCAA Division I women's ice hockey teams as her graduation from Kastelli School (2009) approached.
-She toured The Ohio State University, the University of Minnesota Duluth, and the University of Minnesota in 2008.
-She ultimately selected to attend the University of Minnesota and don the Minnesota Golden Gophers’ sweater as an incoming freshman for the 2009-10 scholastic year.
+Jalosuo was recruited by multiple NCAA Division I women's ice hockey teams as her 2009 graduation from secondary school approached.
+She toured Ohio State University, the University of Minnesota Duluth, and the University of Minnesota, ultimately deciding to attend the University of Minnesota.